yozhgoor/meeting-dice/README.md

 meeting-dice --last-chair <name>
 ```

+This command will return an error if `name` doesn't exists in the member list.

 ## Specify who was the last note taker.

 ```
 meeting-dice --last-note-taker <name>
 ```

-This command will return an error if the `name` doesn't exists in the members list.
+This command will return an error if `name` doesn't exists in the members list.

 ## Add member(s) to the team